 In the United States, migration onto the plains is restricted by cattle ranching, agriculture, highways, and both rural and urban development.
 Elk herds are, in effect, living year round on millions of acres of well protected summer range.
 The wolf was removed as a predator from these ranges, in part, to protect the integrity of what are, essentially, non-migratory herds.

 The National Elk Refuge in Jackson, Wyoming, was developed to assist the elk in surviving without migration, primarily by offering late winter feed in a protected area on their historic summer range.
 This is the same rationale behind the numerous elk winter feeding stations in Idaho and elsewhere.
 Without these winter feeding stations and protected habitats, elk populations would certainly decline, even without wolf predation.

-The bottom line is that wolf packs re-introduced into Yellowstone and Idaho prey on elk that have limited migration capabilities or opportunities.
+The bottom line is that wolf packs re-introduced into Yellowstone and Idaho prey on elk [and caribou] that have limited migration capabilities or opportunities.
 For the wolf, it is like shooting fish in a barrel, especially during winter.

 Wildlife managers expect a rapid decline in ungulate herds, and lament they have no definitive answers.
 In fact, they understand that all other predators (except wolves) will need to be reduced or eliminated, or else the ungulate population (elk, deer, and moose) is in serious jeopardy.
 According to Ed Bangs,

 “The likely scenario would be maintaining elk herds by managing hunters and predators other than wolves, which are protected under the Endangered Species Act.
 We have to compensate by managing those other species.
 Adjusting populations of lions, bears, and elk hunters will allow us to compensate for wolf impacts in some units.”